 The New Tropic’s office sits just off of 71st street and North Miami Ave.
 An auto body shop is on the right, while graffitied train tracks line the left.
 A few blocks down, at a hip boxing gym, business is booming, and art studios have sprung up among abandoned warehouses.
 The imminent change in Little River is palpable.
+[Editor’s note: This piece was written from our old offices in Little Haiti.
+We have since moved to Allapattah.]

 It’s no secret that Miami is a city in flux.
 With seemingly constant construction cranes building higher and higher condos in Brickell, and luxury brands popping up all over Midtown and Wynwood, the city’s many neighborhoods are, socially, economically, and quite physically changing.